 Dr. Leon Koziol advocating at United Nations Conference

 Leon R. Koziol, J.D. is a lawyer placement consultant for intellectual property firms.
-He has established IP Confidential, an entity limited to addressing the highly sensitive employment interests of diverse professionals with a focus on patents.
+He has established Global Placement, an entity limited to addressing the highly sensitive employment interests of diverse professionals with a focus on patents.
 He is also a civil rights advocate who practiced law in federal and state courts until 2010 after more than 23 unblemished years.
 Self-trained, he generated a perfect record of acquittals in politically motivated criminal cases.